ZDShooter/learn_Scrapy/README.md

 # learn_Scrapy
-Learning the scrapy for the first time
+Learning the Scrapy for the first time.
+Attempting to get the data of region in our country from the web site "www.Tcmap.com".